Light-C-O/gentle-steps/README.md

   - I now have two choices: Downgrade to Tailwind v3 or stay Tailwind v4 and swtch to mordern carousel.
 I choose option two - I will be using Embla Carousel instead of Flowbite Carousel.
 It is fully compatible with with Tailwind v4, lightweight with smooth aniamtions, no issues with plugins.
   - I have installed embla using this command in the terminal: npm install embla-carousel-react.
   - I attempted to call a method called goToNext, but it seems it doesn't have that.
 Instead it uses scrollNext().
 The runtime error has disapeared, carousel works correctly and so does the navigation function.
+- **Saturday 21st Feb:**
+  - Started the notes/page.tsx.
+At, I wanted to be a component like check-form, but decided against it, there was need for that since it is not a template.
+  - I went make a full crud functionality on it.
+That way, the user can create, read, update and delete their notes.
+And also added an orderBy to sort it by the newest based on createdAt field.